-Every year the SCCi hosts an open house at Frick’s Cave in Georgia, a cave that is normally closed to protect endangered bats and salamanders that live in the cave.
-The 2015 Fricks Cave Open House is tentatively set for February 28th.
-On this one day only from 9:00am until 4:30pm EST SCCi members will be allowed entrance to the cave because the federally protected endangered gray bats do not reside in the cave during the winter.
+Every year, SCCi hosts an open house for current SCCi members and their guests at Frick’s Cave in Georgia, a cave that is normally closed to protect endangered bats and salamanders that live in the cave.
+The 2015 Frick’s Cave Open House will be February 28th.
+On this ONE DAY ONLY from 9:00am until 4:00pm EST, SCCi members and their guests will be allowed entrance to the cave because the federally protected endangered gray bats do not reside in the cave during the winter.

 Weather permitting, there will be a cookout that will begin at noon EST and food will be served until we run out.
 We encourage you to visit the cave then stick around for burgers and hot dogs and a visit with friends.

-We hope that you will make plans to join us in February for this unique opportunity!
+We hope that you will make plans to join us for this unique opportunity!